htcondor/htcondor/docs/version-history/upgrading-from-88-to-90-series.rst

 ``HOSTDENY`` have been removed.
 If your 8.8 configuration was still using, add their entries to the corresponding ``ALLOW`` or ``DENY`` list.

+If you run the *condor_check_config* tool it will detect a couple of the most common configuration values that should be changed after an upgrade.

 Step 4: Other Changes
 ---------------------